SDG Media Zone

 A new advertising agency, Wieden + Kennedy, recently joined to focus on the migrant and refugee crisis, in particular to lend its support for the Secretary-General’s Together campaign.

 In 2018, a campaign called Litte by Little launched with an aim to create a movement among Gen Z to support the SDGs via social media videos and the hashtag #littlexlittle.

 The United Nations partners and collaborates with creative industries such as Sony Pictures Entertainment and Mattel, to promote the Sustainable Development Goals to a wide audience in countries all around the world.

-With a focus on youth, campaigns like Thomas the Tank Engine, #AngryBirdsHappyPlanet coinciding with the International Day of Happiness; and Small Smurfs Big Goals, millions of people have learned and engaged with the Goals in a way that is informative and fun.
+With a focus on youth, campaigns like Thomas and Friends, #AngryBirdsHappyPlanet coinciding with the International Day of Happiness; and Small Smurfs Big Goals, millions of people have learned and engaged with the Goals in a way that is informative and fun.

 The European Union (EU) and the United Nations (UN) has embarked on a new, global, multi-year initiative focused on eliminating all forms of violence against women and girls (VAWG) – the Spotlight Initiative.

 The Initiative is so named as it brings focused attention to this issue, moving it into the spotlight and placing it at the centre of efforts to achieve gender equality and women’s empowerment, in line with the 2030 Agenda for Sustainable Development.
 It will respond to all forms of VAWG, with a particular focus on domestic and family violence, sexual and gender-based violence and harmful practices, femicide, trafficking in human beings and sexual and economic (labour) exploitation.